10 June 2019

-While many of us don’t consider the possibility that we may become disabled, medical research shows that critical illnesses that cause permanent disability, such as heart attack, stroke and depression are becoming more prevalent, even among younger people.
+While many of us don’t consider the possibility that we may become disabled, medical research shows that critical illnesses that cause permanent disability, such as heart attack, stroke and depression, are becoming more prevalent, even among younger people.

 None of us like to think that tragedy may strike and leave us incapacitated, especially at a young age.
-But looking at the illnesses that led to disability of individuals in the past few years, it’s clear that disability cover is becoming more important.
+But looking at the illnesses that led to the disability of individuals in the past few years, it’s clear that disability cover is becoming more important.

 True South’s Insurance Gap Study looks specifically at prevalence of disability among income earners.
 In 2016, it showed that of the 14 million earners in the country, 46 378 were expected to have some form of disability in any given year.
 If one income earner became disabled, a typical South African household would need to reduce its household expenditure by 30% to cope and the remaining household members of working-age would be required to contribute R5 977 more to the household’s monthly budget.